NetDevNotes/iTerm2-with-Oh-My-ZSH/README.md

 * 140+ cool themes to make your terminal, such as iTerm2, look amazing.
 * You can even start your favourite track in Spotify from the command line.
 Why?
 I dont know, but it was the first thing I did :smile:

+# The power of team work!
+So as you can imagine from listing just a few of the features iTerm2 and Oh-My-ZSH offer, you can see why using both together is a powerful match made in heaven :angel: